 Clogged Condensate Line

 Sometimes, small amounts of condensate will form on the inside of your air conditioner’s coils.
 If this is the case, it can increase your unit’s workload and cause it to break down over time.
-A technician will be able to take the necessary steps to determine the source of your leak and prevent future problems, such as mold growth, from occurring.
+A technician will be able to take the necessary steps to determine the source of your leak.
+They can also prevent future problems, such as mold growth, from occurring.

 Obstructed Outdoor AC Unit

-The outside unit of your air conditioner can easily become clogged with plants and other debris over time, which can cause several problems.
-First of all, the fan on the outside unit might not be able to move the hot air from inside your house.
+The outside unit of your air conditioner can easily become clogged with plants and other debris over time.
+This can cause several problems.
+First, It might prevent your unit from being able to move hot air from your home.

 Second, if the lines are clogged with debris, you could get moisture buildup in your home.
 The hot, moist air could collect right inside your AC unit, causing condensation to form within it.

-To prevent the buildup of moisture, you should keep your flower garden, trees, and bushes at least five feet away from your AC unit.
+To prevent the buildup of moisture, you should keep obstacles and plants at least five feet away from your AC unit.
 The leaves and branches of these plants can easily clog your AC unit’s lines over time.

 Dirty or Clogged Drain Line

 The drain line is a part of your equipment that goes from the outdoor unit to the drain pan.
-This can become clogged with dirt and leaves, and if it does, the condensation on top of that will eventually cause a leak.
-Having a water problem on top of already having an air problem could be just the thing that breaks down your AC system completely.
+This can become clogged with dirt and leaves.
+If it does, the condensation on top of that will eventually cause a leak.
+Having a water problem on top of already having an air problem can be disastrous for your AC.